7 Reasons Why a Day of Rest is Important

 4. Following God’s command

 God, knowing what is best for His created beings, commands us to rest.
 One of the ways we observe His prescribed holy day is by ceasing from work and regular weekly activities.
 Sabbath was designed to help us grow in our relationship with Jesus Christ.
-A rest day is an expression of love to God as He says “if you love me, keep my commandments” (John 14:15).
+A rest day is an expression of love to God as He says: “If you love me, keep my commandments” (John 14:15, NKJV).
 A major part of our faith relationship is obedience to God.
 That obedience should stem from love because He loves us and died for our salvation.
-When God rested on the seventh day (Genesis 2:2) He was making Himself available to His created beings so they could spend time with Him and see His glory.
+When God rested on the seventh day (Genesis 2:2), He was making Himself available to His created beings so they could spend time with Him and see His glory.
 The day of rest was God’s way of providing a space in time for us to seek His face unhindered.
 By having a day of rest, we demonstrate our love for God, thus keeping His commandment.

 Did you know?

-The word used for the seventh day of the week means “Sabbath” in the majority of principle languages of the world?
+The word used for the seventh day of the week means “Sabbath” in majority of the principle languages of the world?